 What Are The Penalties Associated With A DUI Conviction In Maryland?

 A first offense DUI carries a maximum penalty of one year in jail and/or a $1,000 fine whereas a first offense DWI carries a maximum penalty of 60 days in jail and a $500 fine.
 Typically, in a routine first time DUI or a DWI, if you have a good driving record, you get the benefit of probation before judgment, where you would request unsupervised probation if you have completed your alcohol classes.
 In second or third offenses, typically, the state does ask for incarceration time.
 Getting convicted of a DUI or a DWI can also cause your license to be suspended or revoked.
 It’s important to have a lawyer because there are ramifications outside of the actual criminal case.

-For more information on DUI Charges In The State Of Maryland, a free initial consultation is your next best step.
+For more information on DUI Charges In The State Of Maryland, a free case evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (301) 662-2911 today.